 I didn’t come here for all that fuss.

 The Poker Room at the Nugget is no stress.
 It’s luxurious, or more precisely, nearing luxurious, in all the ways that actually matter.
 The tables are absolutely giant, unlike the ones at home or anywhere else: sized for ten but run nine handed.
 The room is dark but individual tables are well lit, making each table is its own ecosystem, far from being a joke stuck between slot machines and blackjack at PH.
 You won’t get complimentary champagne here but the service is always prompt; I never get thirsty or lack anything.
 The floor is courteous and personable, as he has just enough to manage and not too much, with no level or different sections to capture or divert his attention; even as a short-timer he remembered me from night to night, comping me missed hours and setting up a separate game for my friends.
-Because the Nugget Poker room is not on Bravo, it is not overrun with the dull Backpack Kids and their snotty approach to a culture they partake of but never understand, tourists of their own nation.
+Because the Nugget Poker room is not on the strip, it is not overrun with the dull Backpack Kids and their snotty approach to a culture they partake of but never understand, tourists of their own nation.

 However, none of that is really why the Nugget is the nuts.
 The reason is, we play affordable stakes as deep as we want.
 That’s right, no cap.
 We don’t wait for a fun, deep game… we just walk in and create one.